Plainsboro Township, New Jersey: History

 The latest addition to Plainsboro is the Village Center, which is adjacent to the historic village area.
 Located at the intersection of Schalks Crossing and Scudder Mills Roads, Plainsboro Village Center currently features eight buildings totaling almost 75000 sqft of retail, commercial and office space, as well as 11 single-family homes and 12 townhomes.
 The Village Center contains wide landscaped sidewalks and outdoor, cafe'-style seating.
 The Village center's downtown atmosphere is the location of many shopping and dining destinations.
 The Village Center features a large village green with a tranquil fountain and walking paths in a park-like setting.
 The Village Center also houses a new $12.4 million Plainsboro Library, which opened on April 10, 2010.
 The township broke ground on July 27, for two new buildings that will host medical offices, additional retail space and eight residential condominium units.

 A new hospital facility was under development in Plainsboro, that would be renamed University Medical Center of Princeton at Plainsboro.
-The new hospital and 171 acres medical campus was designed to include a modern medical office building attached to the hospital, a world-class education center, a health and fitness center, a skilled nursing facility, a pediatric services facility and a 32 acres public park.
+The new hospital and 171 acres medical campus was designed to include a medical office building attached to the hospital, an education center, a health and fitness center, a nursing facility, a pediatric services facility and a 32 acres public park.
 Officials at the Children's Hospital of Philadelphia (CHOP) announced they will be opening a facility in Plainsboro on 13 acres of the new hospital campus.
 Constructed at a cost of $523 million, the new hospital opened in May 2012, with patients relocated from the former facility in Princeton that had been in use for 93 years.
 The hospital was acquired in January 2018 by University of Pennsylvania Health System and renamed as Penn Medicine Princeton Medical Center.

 Geography

 According to the United States Census Bureau, the township had a total area of 12.11 square miles (31.37 km2), including 11.74 square miles (30.40 km2) of land and 0.37 square miles (0.97 km2) of water (3.09%).

-Plainsboro Center (with a 2010 Census population of 2,712) and Princeton Meadows (13,834 as of 2010) are unincorporated communities and census-designated places (CDPs) located within Plainsboro Township.
+Plainsboro Center (with a 2020 Census population of 2,760) and Princeton Meadows (14,776) are unincorporated communities and census-designated places (CDPs) located within Plainsboro Township.

 Other unincorporated communities, localities and place names located partially or completely within the township include Aqueduct, Schalks and Scotts Corner.

-The township borders the municipalities of Cranbury and South Brunswick in Middlesex County; and East Windsor Township, Princeton and West Windsor Township in Mercer County.
+The township borders the municipalities of Cranbury and South Brunswick in Middlesex County; and East Windsor, Princeton and West Windsor in Mercer County.